Learning to Retrieve In-Context Examples for Large Language Models: Limitations

 \section{Limitations}

 In our framework, we treat each candidate example independently and retrieve the top-$k$ results for each test example.
 This may be suboptimal as the in-context examples can influence each other.
-Incorporating the techniques from the field of combinatorial optimization can be a promising direction to explore.
+Incorporating the techniques from the field of combinatorial optimization and sequential decision making can be a promising direction to explore.

 Another limitation of our study is related to the automatic evaluation protocol.
 To compare the performance of different methods, we report the arithmetic mean of the metrics over all tasks.
 However, this may put generation tasks at a disadvantage since metrics like ROUGE and BLEU typically have a narrower range of variation compared to classification accuracy.
 Moreover, the simple arithmetic mean does not account for the quality of each dataset.